mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/AI/mgs/mgs.md

 `1` --> Dominion AI (Normal) -- Used on Episode 31 - SAHELANTHROPUS<br>
 `2` --> Dominion AI (Extreme) -- Used on Episode 50 - (EXTREME) SAHELANTHROPUS<br>

-> **Note:** Hellbound AI and Dominion AI are names given by me (retali8), they are not official names for the AIs.
+> Hellbound AI and Dominion AI are names given by me (retali8), they are not official names for the AIs.
-> There is an 4th type of AI for Sahelanthropus with index `3`, unfortunately nothing happens when we use it, could have been created for "Kingdom of the Flies".
+> Internaly, both Ai modes are complex with many other "AIs" being part of them (Ex: RoarAI) {:.important}

 The stage type can be changed with the next lua code:<br>
 ```lua